Braniel Credit Union Ltd

-For further information about your loan, please call in the first instance 028 90445100; or e-mail firstname.lastname@example.org.
+For further information about your loan, please contact the liquidator.

 Braniel Credit Union is no longer accepting loan repayments through the service points.
-If you've previously paid your loan through a service point, please contact the liquidator, Joan Rice on 028 90445100, or e-mail email@example.com to discuss arrangements for the repayment of your loan by alternative means.
+If you've previously paid your loan through a service point, please contact the liquidator to discuss arrangements for the repayment of your loan by alternative means.

 Yes.
 The website www.findyourcreditunion.co.uk will help in choosing from the available options.

 FSCS will receive information from Braniel Credit Union Ltd that will detail the individual credit balances of all accounts held by its members at the date of default, 10 June 2019.
-Any amounts paid into the account after that date won't be added to your savings balance and will be dealt with by the liquidator, who you can contact on 028 90445100, or e-mail firstname.lastname@example.org.
+Any amounts paid into the account after that date won't be added to your savings balance and will be dealt with by the liquidator.

 FSCS will send payment to the address that Braniel Credit Union Ltd held on its database.